skowe/iniparser/README.md

 # iniparser
- A simple parser for ini files
+ A simple parser for ini files made for personal use